amarthe/amarthe.github.io/_pages/research.md

 - FoRLaC Workshop, *ICML 2024*

-## Volonteering
+## Volunteering

-- Volonteer at EUSIPCO 2024, in Lyon,
+- Volunteer at EUSIPCO 2024, in Lyon,